 MATH 2053.
 Math for Teachers I. Math for Teachers I is a one-semester three-credit course to prepare students for the Praxis and Teacher Education.
 Math for Teachers I include the study of sets and whole numbers, numeration and computation, number theory, integers, fractions and rational numbers, all with an emphasis on problem solving.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
-MATH 2053 and MATH 2063 use the same textbook and access code.
 Prerequisite: MATH 1023.
+Fall & Spring.

 MATH 2063.
 Math for Teachers II.
 Math for Teachers II is a one-semester, three-credit course to prepare students for the Praxis and Teacher Education.
 Math for Teachers II includes the study of decimals and percent, algebra, geometry, measurement, statistics, and a review of fractions all with an emphasis on problem solving.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
-MATH 2053 and MATH 2063 use the same textbook and access code.
-Prerequisite: MATH 1023.
+Prerequisite: MATH 2053.
+Fall & Spring.